 Research cultural norms before engaging in international discussions.
 Most countries have specific guidelines that guide business negotiations, and you do not want to risk offending anyone.
 For example, rank is very important in negotiating with Chinese partners.

-Your senior staff members should always be seated from senior-level Chinese partners.
+Your senior staff members should always be seated by senior-level Chinese partners.

 Only senior Chinese negotiators can speak, so you can appoint one of the most – if not all – of your teams to speak.
 In China, delaying meetings is viewed as disgraceful and humiliating.